udacity/CarND-Path-Planning-Project/README.md

 ![](doc/track_completion.png)

 ### Goal
-In this project a path planner is implemented for a vehicle.
+In this project a path planner is implemented for a vehicle to drive around a highway track.
 The path planner should ensure that the vehicle can navigate safely around the track while being able to keep the lane, perform lane changes and avoid collisions with other vehicles.
 For this, localization, sensor fusion and map data are used.

 ### Files
 The path planner is implemented in the following files